Every country has what I term, its local “hooch”, or adult alcoholic

 the core of the plant, called the piña.

-The piñas are then baked or steamed to convert their starchy
+The piñas are then baked to convert their starchy

 heart into sugars that can be fermented.